SoftwareAG/c8y-docs/content/machine-learning/api-reference-bundle/pipelines.md

 Operations on pipelines.

->**Info**: Currently, only ONNX pipelines are supported.
+>**Info:** Currently, only ONNX pipelines are supported.
 An active subscription of the Onnx microservice is required to leverage these pipeline APIs.

 ### GET - List ONNX Pipelines